DrPaulBrewer/multicoresql/README.md

 multicoresql uses and requires as pre-requsities the [SQLite](http://www.sqlite.org) database engine and the [scons](http://www.scons.org) build system

-multicoresql is setup to compile under [`clang`](http://clang.llvm.org/) and install into `/usr/local`
+multicoresql prefers to compile under [`clang`](http://clang.llvm.org/) but will also compile under gcc and will install into `/usr/local`.

-If you'd prefer instead to compile with gcc, change `CC` on the top line of  ./src/SConscript before running `scons`

-Install script for Debian and related distros such as Ubuntu:
+Install script for bare Debian and related distros such as Ubuntu:

-    sudo apt-get install scons sqlite3
+    sudo apt-get install git scons clang sqlite3 git clone https://github.com/DrPaulBrewer/multicoresql
-    # clang-3.6 needed if you want to compile as is using the clang-3.6 compiler
-    sudo apt-get install clang-3.6
-    git clone https://github.com/DrPaulBrewer/multicoresql
     cd multicoresql
     # make the build directory where the compiled libraries and executables will be written